 How is perimeter used in our everyday lives?
-When we install fencing, line a pool with chairs, or put up Christmas lights, perimeter is a math concept that is used all the time!
-If your students have learned the basics of perimeter, then this worksheet will make a great supplement to use in your 3rd or 4th grade math class.
+When we install fencing, hang wallpaper, or put up Christmas lights, perimeter is a maths concept that is used all the time!
+If your students have learned the basics of perimeter, then this worksheet will make a great supplement to use in your maths class.

-With this worksheet, students will have the opportunity to practice solving eight standard perimeter problems.
-Example questions include:
+With this worksheet, students will have the opportunity to practise solving 8 standard perimeter problems.
+Questions may include those such as:

-An answer key is included with your download to make grading fast and easy!
+An answer key is included with your download to make marking fast and easy!

 Differentiated Perimeter Practice

 Here at Teach Starter, we understand that your students may be at different stages of their perimeter-calculating journey!
 That’s why we’ve created multiple versions to assist you in matching the right student with the right worksheet!

 Consider assigning one of the additional versions of this resource to your students to ensure their learning needs are met:

 - Perimeter with Missing Sides Word Problems